 Most of the people that join our small group guided tours have questions about how fit they need to be and the answer is that as long as you enjoy being active in the outdoors you will enjoy yourself on this trip.
 The World Heritage Tour is designed for active people that enjoy a touch of luxury, but you don’t need to be an athlete!

-Day 1: Bealey Valley Track, Arthur’s Pass National Park
+Day 1: Devils Punchbowl Track, Arthur’s Pass National Park

 This is a short introductory hike on a well-marked trail through mountain beech forest, so just be mindful of any roots or uneven ground.
-The hike is 2km (1.2 miles) and will take us around 2-2.5 hours with a stop for some lunch and a few photos.
+The hike is 2km (1.2 miles) and will take us around 1-1.5 hours return with plenty of time for photo taking.
 It's a great introduction to New Zealand!

 Day 2: Explore Paparoa National Park

 A beautiful, flat riverside trail with no real elevation gain but some small ups and downs throughout, with a total distance of 7 km (4.3 miles).
 We’re usually on the trail for 2 hours, which includes a very pleasant riverside afternoon tea break.
 This is how we do it at New Zealand Trails!

 Day 3: Okarito Lagoon Kayak

 You'll be out on the calm water of the lagoon for around 2 hours in double kayaks this morning and you're providing the power, so paddle at your own pace and take the time to rest if you need to.
 Our local guides will suggest a route suitable for the conditions and there is a support boat on the water if required.

 Day 5: Mou Waho Island Nature Walk